NSW Office of Environment & Heritage, $186,471

 Vegetation monitoring re-commenced in September 2017, after the thinning treatments were completed in June of that year.
 A team of botanists and ecologists were employed by the ILWS to complete the 2017/18 surveys: Shona Arber, Gavin Thomas, Ché Parker, Josh Howard, Renee Woodward and Peter Worsnop.
 Team leaders for various stages of the fieldwork were Craig Dunne and Dr Sophie Palfi.
 The team measured vegetation floristic and structural attributes in a total of 198 plots scattered throughout the national park.
 Previous surveys have recorded a total of 101 plant taxa in the park, where in 2015, a threatened plant species was first identified (Floating swamp wallaby grass; Amphibromus fluitans).

-Renee Woodward, who carried out plant identification work in the CSU herbarium at the Albury campus, is undertaking an honours research project (Principal supervisor A/Prof Peter Spooner and co-supervisor Dr Emma Gorrod) to investigate the short effects of ecological thinning and flooding on River Red Gum recruitment and understorey vegetation.
+Renee Woodward, who carried out plant identification work in the CSU herbarium at the Albury campus, completed an honours research project (Principal supervisor A/Prof Peter Spooner and co-supervisor Dr Emma Gorrod) to investigate the short effects of ecological thinning and flooding on River Red Gum recruitment and understorey vegetation.
 This research is supported by scholarship grants from NSW OEH and Biosis.

 The floristic and vegetation surveys are providing important field data/evidence for the ecological thinning trial, the results of which will advise and inform future management actions in the park.